 Chris began gardening more than 35 years ago with metal coffee cans for pots and coleus the only plant she grew.
 Now she writes about garden life: the how-to, make-believe, and true-life stories.
-Chris’ muse is at home at this bloggy place called Stay Gardening, for new backyard gardeners and longtime plant collectors alike.
+Chris’ muse is at home in this bloggy place called Stay Gardening.
+It is for new backyard gardeners and longtime plant collectors alike.

 Now, Chris has moved her pots and plants, again.
 She waved good-bye to the low desert of Arizona and now writes her stories back in Indiana’s Midwest.
 Wherever she has lived, from her native Wisconsin through Ohio, Pennsylvania, and a long time ago in Germany, Chris has grown potted gardens inside and out.
 She shares her plant life with her husband and their Dachshund rambling on through their patio garden.

 Chris’ most recent work is found in the garden magazine, Indiana Gardening, at Decoded Plants and through her book, The Kid-Gardener’s Planting Book for Parents where her writing focused parents and other caregivers with kids who want to garden.

 Home Gardening to Horticultural to Garden Travel in Many Media

 From Ohio Gardener, editor Michelle Byrne Walsh comments, “Chris Eirschele’s gardening articles always include lots of specific hands-on information, but the writing is breezy and easy to follow.
 I enjoy the way she approaches many different topics and ideas.”
 Chris was a contributing writer for Ohio Gardener and Missouri Gardener, publications of State-by-State Gardening.
 She looks forward to being published in Pennsylvania Gardener in 2017.

 Chris has been published in a variety of print and online magazines.
 She was a contributor on garden topics in Ohio’s travel magazine, Over the Back Fence.
 Then in 2009, she created two distinctly different takes from her visit to St. Luke’s Medical Center’s healing garden in Milwaukee.
 Each was published, one in the December issue of Milwaukee Magazine and one in Suite101.com “Healing Garden at St. Luke’s Hospital Milwaukee.”